"Pray for us" say Syria rebels as army closes in

 They said the draft focused on humanitarian problems to try to win Chinese and Russian support and isolate Assad, but that it would also suggest Assad was to blame for the crisis, a stance his longtime ally Russia has opposed.

-Russia and China vetoed a draft resolution on February 4 that would have backed an Arab League call for Assad to step down, but both nations have signaled support for humanitarian action.
+Russia and China vetoed a draft resolution on February 4 that would have backed an Arab League call for Assad to step down, but both nations have signalled support for humanitarian action.

 Kofi Annan, the newly appointed U.N.-Arab League envoy for Syria, said he would hold talks in New York from Wednesday with U.N.
 Secretary-General Ban Ki-moon and member states.
 He will then meet Arab League chief Nabil Elaraby in Cairo.